-The Origin of the Way of the Cross Church of Christ, International
+The History of The Way of the Cross Church of Christ Interntional

 In 1926, Henry Chauncey Brooks started his first church named Emmanuel Tabernacle, which was located at 4th and W Street, NW Washington, DC.
 After being there five months, he was informed that he had to leave because another church had purchased the building.
 This caused the small congregation to be scattered.
 For approximately three months he went without any accommodations.
 He stored the church equipment in the home of Charles and Alice Johnson, (his brother-in-law and Sister), at 3rd and Q Street, NW.
 This is where the church reorganized.